Category: Budapest 1

 The last soviet advisor’s left Hungary in 1989.

-I had a fairly focused plan of things to see and we blasted through the city on our pre-planned agenda.
+I had a fairly focused idea of things to see and we blasted through the city on our pre-planned agenda.

 I had to remind myself though, that the 3 days we were away, were the only holiday I would have that year, and to take time to enjoy it, rather than just see it as an expedition.